Business Tips

 xxxii.
 Voluntary winding up of the company

 xxxiii.
-To provide the liquidator with the powers to accept shares etc. as consideration for the sale of a property
+To provide the liquidator with the powers to accept shares, set, etc., as consideration for the sale of a property

 xxxv.
 Providing sanction to the company liquidator to exercise certain powers

 xxxvi.
-Disposal of books and paper of the company when the company is completely wound up and is about to be dissolved.
+Disposal of books and papers from the company when the company is completely wound up and about to be dissolved.

 Annexure C – Ordinary Resolutions